PersephoneP/c-diary/README.md

 19 Dec 2023, 12:39 UTC -5:00 : Imagine if I fucked up the file naming scheme and it's supposed to be README.md and not just README.
 That would be so embarassing.
 Thank god I'm not *that* incompetent.

 19 Dec 2023, 12:41 UTC -5:00 : more formatting issues but ***GOD FUCKING DAMN IT I'M STILL INCOMPETENT***

+19 Dec 2023, 13:02 UTC -5:00 : experimentation, finally beginning notepad, removed unnecessary make.bat

+20 Dec 2023, 11:15 UTC -5:00 : I am desperate for the touch of a woman
+                               Struggled for the past day with an error that resulted from an erroneous call of `BufferText(struct Buffer *, char *) (notepad.c)`